flutter/website/src/docs/development/platform-integration/platform-views.md

 description: Learn how to host native Android and iOS views in your Flutter app with Platform Views.
 ---

-As of the Flutter 1.22 release, you can now host Android and iOS views from your Flutter mobile app.
+As of the Flutter 1.22 release, support for hosting Android and iOS views from a Flutter mobile app is now production ready.
 This allows you, for example, to use the native
 Google Maps from the Android and iOS SDKs directly inside your Flutter app, by using Platform Views.
 The [`google_maps_flutter`][] and [`webview_flutter`][]
-plugins are both updated (and are in `developer_preview`) with the new functionality.
+plugins are updated to 1.0.

 [`google_maps_flutter`]: {{site.pub}}/packages/google_maps_flutter
 [`webview_flutter`]: {{site.pub}}/packages/webview_flutter